How Many Calories Do 100 Squats Burn?

 • Squat depth

-For many people, 100 squats can use approximately 8 calories or more.
-While this number may seem small, performing 100 bodyweight squats continuously raises heart rate and adds to daily activity levels.
+For many people, completing a high-volume squat set can use approximately 8 calories or more.
+While that number may sound small, performing repeated bodyweight squats continuously raises heart rate and contributes to overall energy use.

-Many calories does 100 squats depend heavily on intensity and consistency, especially when performed daily.
+The total calories used during a high-rep squat session depend heavily on intensity and consistency, especially when performed daily.

 How Many Squats to Burn 100 Calories?

-If your goal is squats to burn 100 calories, it will take more than just a few sets.
+If your goal is to reach a 100-calorie target through squatting, it will take more than just a few sets.

 • High repetitions